Gallery 1957 is proud to present our annual Accra Cultural Week.

 We look forward to seeing you there!

-Gallery 1957 hosted our annual Cultural Week in Accra from the 24th to the 28th of October 2024.
+Gallery 1957 hosted our annual Cultural Week in Accra from the 30th of October to the 3rd of November 2025.

 We would like to extend our gratitude to all of our esteemed guests, curators and the talented artists who joined us for an unforgettable week of Accra's blooming art scene.